Updated on April 26, 2024

 If you’re planning to visit Bali, you might want to learn a thing or two about the language spoken on the island.
 Though most Indonesians or Balinese speak English and you probably won’t have any problems communicating with the locals, it’s still a good idea to learn a few local phrases before you get there.
 Learning the local language helps break down the language barrier and encourages a more friendly interaction.
-Not to mention it also helps you find your way around, haggle when shopping, and avoid miscommunication.
+Not to mention it also helps you find your way around from your hotel or a private luxury retreat rental, haggle when shopping, and avoid miscommunication.

 Bahasa Indonesia Versus Balinese